-The history and legal foundations of probation and parole; supervision; terms and conditions; and the administration and organization of probation and parole system.
+The history and legal foundations of probation and parole; supervision; terms and conditions; and the administration and organization of the probation and parole system.
 Offered as needed.
 Day.

-CJ 216 White Collar Crime 3 credits.
+CI 216 White Collar Crime 3 credits.

-The study of occupational, corporate, and computer crime; their history and prevalence; investigation and prosecution strategies.
+The study of occupational, corporate, and computer crimes; their history and prevalence; investigation and prosecution strategies.
 Offered as needed.

-CJ 217 Rights of the Accused 3 credits.
+CJ 217 Rights of the Accused and the Victim 3 credits.

-A consideration of the constitutional, statutory, and procedural rights of the accused in the matters of lawful arrest, fair trial, just sentence, and the rights of the victim in the criminal justice structure.
+A consideration of the Constitutional, statutory, and procedural rights of the accused in the matters of lawful arrest, fair trial, and just sentence; and the rights of the victim in the criminal justice structure.
 Offered as needed.